 You must switch to the desired language before uploading/downloading a text file.
-Change the language (menu "System/Languages/Local language") before changing the desired label.
+Change the language (menu System/ "Back light timer / Languages"/"Local language") before changing the desired label.

 16.3.4 UNITS AND ACCURACY DEFINITION BLOCK

 The beginning of this block is shown by a "{UNITS}" statement.